Skip to the main content

 A. Intake & Assessment

-• Review the patient’s need for, and use of, the orthoses or prostheses (for example, reviewing the patient’s comprehensive history, relevant medical history [including material allergies], skin condition, diagnosis, previous use of an orthoses or prostheses, diagnostic evaluation results, patient expectations, and pre-treatment photographic documentation [when appropriate])
+• Review the patient’s need for, and use of, the orthoses or prostheses (for example, review the patient’s comprehensive history and relevant medical history, including material allergies, skin condition, diagnosis, previous use of orthoses or prostheses, diagnostic evaluation results, patient expectations, and pretreatment photographic documentation when appropriate)

 • Determine the appropriate orthoses or prostheses and specifications based on the patient’s need for optimum therapeutic benefits and appropriate strength, durability, and function